-Pull down the sun visor and lift the cover to expose the vanity mirror.
+Pull down the sun visor and lift the cover to expose the lighted vanity mirror.
 When the cover is lifted, the lamps will come on automatically, even if the ignition is off.

-Accessory Outlet
+Accessory Power Outlet

-This outlet is located inside the center console, on the forward left side.
+The accessory power outlet is located inside the center console storage compartment, on the forward left side.
 Remove the tethered cap to use the outlet.
-The outlet can be used to connect electrical equipment such as a cellular phone or CB radio.
+The outlet can be used to connect electrical equipment such as a cellular telephone or CB radio.
 Be sure to follow the installation instructions included with the equipment.
-Replace the cap when the outlet is not in use.
+Leave the cap on when the accessory power outlet is not in use.

-When using the accessory outlet:
+When using the accessory power outlet:

 - The maximum load of any electrical equipment should not exceed 15 amps. - Be sure to turn off any electrical equipment when not in use.
-Leaving electrical equipment on for extended periods can drain your battery.
+Leaving electrical equipment on for extended periods can drain the battery.